guimsilvaa/dualtargetassessment/protassess/README_steps.md

 | aromatic_fraction    | fraction of aromatic residues    |
 | charged_fraction     | fraction of charged residues     |

-Detailed descriptor definitions and formulas are available in: `descriptors_info.md`
+Detailed descriptor definitions and formulas are available in [DESCRIPTORS DETAILS](README_descriptors.md)

 ---